shopware/docs/guides/hosting/installation-updates/cluster-setup.md

 1. [Enqueue](../infrastructure/message-queue.md#transport-redis-example)
    Instead of setting up a Redis server for `enqueue`, you can also work directly with [RabbitMQ](../infrastructure/message-queue.md#transport-rabbitmq-example)

 The PHP Redis extension provides persistent Redis connections.
 Persistent connections can help in high load scenarios as each request doesn't have to open and close connections.
 Using non-persistent Redis connections can also hit the system's maximum open sockets.
-Because of these limitations, the Redis extension is preferred over Predis.//todoh4
+Because of these limitations, the Redis extension is preferred over Predis.

 When a Redis cluster is in usage, the `php.ini` setting `redis.clusters.cache_slots=1` should be set to skip the cluster node lookup on each connection.